sfu-cmpt340/2024_1_project_30/README.md

 │       └── EBO...
 ```
 Important Reminders:
-- (Chau program code name): Currently, running the animations for the NN visualization only functions in VSCode and will not show up in Google Colaboratory or Jupyter Notebook.
+- DL_Cell_Identification and DL_Confusion_Matrix: Currently, running the animations for the cell identification visualization only functions in VSCode and will not show up in Google Colaboratory or Jupyter Notebook.
+At this time, none of the DL code works with Blood_Cancer database because the database image file is in tiff, while the DL code only accepts jpeg, jpg, png.etc

 Datasets used in our analysis can be found:
 1. [Blood Cancer Cells Taken from Blood Smears](https://www.kaggle.com/datasets/akhiljethwa/blood-cancer-image-dataset)